-Looking for some of the best vegan food in Malaga Spain?
+Looking for a vegan Malaga guide?
+Or some of the best vegan restaurants in Malaga Spain?
 You’ve come to the right place!

 If you’re surprised to discover an article devoted to vegan food in Malaga, you’re probably not alone.
 However, Spain has really gotten its act together.
 The vegan food scene seems to be exploding, at least in Andalusia.